enrightc/LiDARFind/TESTING.md

 Additionally, I tested other websites that rely heavily on maps, including Google Maps and Rightmove, and observed that they also have low scores for performance.
 This observation suggests that the inclusion of interactive maps inherently impacts performance metrics, yet these websites still provide significant value and usability despite the lower scores

 ### Other Notable Observations From Lighthouse Analysis
 During the Lighthouse analysis of the Home Page, several warnings were flagged in the console, indicating "Third party cookie is blocked in Chrome as part of Privacy Sandbox."
-These warnings appear to be related to external libraries rather than being part of my own codebase.
+These warnings appear to be related to external libraries associated with wistia rather than being part of my own codebase.
 When running Lighthouse in incognito mode, these warnings were not flagged, suggesting that these third-party cookies are blocked due to Chrome's enhanced privacy settings in regular browsing mode.
+These warnings were not logged in the console when viewing the site using safari browser.
 These warnings do not direcly impact the core functionality of the website.

 # MANUAL TESTING